jindongwang/transferlearning/doc/awesome_paper.md

   - A tutorial on domain generalization

 ### Papers

+- Why Domain Generalization Fail?
+A View of Necessity and Sufficiency [[arxiv](https://arxiv.org/abs/2502.10716)]
+  - Analyze why domain generalization fail from the view of necessity and sufficiency

 - Learning to Generate Gradients for Test-Time Adaptation via Test-Time Training Layers [[arxiv](http://arxiv.org/abs/2412.16901)]
   - Generate gradients for TTA